Olympus ex-CEO Woodford says willing but not begging to return

 The visit by Woodford, who also met this week with police and other investigators probing the scandal, coincided with a rally in Olympus shares, which have been buoyed by speculation the firm can escape delisting.

-The stock rose as much as 25 percent on Friday before closing up 8.6 percent at 1,107 yen.
-It has rebounded a whopping 77 percent in just four trading days, though it is still down more than half since the day before Woodford's dismissal.
+The stock, which closed up 8.6 percent at 1,107 yen on Friday, has rebounded a whopping 77 percent in just four trading days, though it is still down 55 percent from the day before it sacked Woodford and the scandal erupted.

 DUBIOUS DEALS, CRIME SUSPICION